paulmomtaz/WWW3RL/README.md

  - TUMroyalblue
  - TUMnightrider
  - TUMwhite

+### Content Ordering
+The [index.hmtl](./themes/hugo-elate-theme/layouts/index.html) determines the form of the page, here you can reorder the individual parts.

 ## Deployment
 The main branch is automatically made available online via Github Actions and AWS.
 To make larger changes [please create a new branch in this Github repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) and [review your changes before merging them](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).